Richrocksmy/cron-expression-parser/README.md

 |```<month>```        | 1 - 12                   |, - * /                 |
 |```<day-of-week>```  | 1 - 7                    |, - * ? /               |

-For a detailed explanation on how to use or create a cron expression, [this](https://crontogo.com/blog/the-complete-guide-to-cron/) is a handy guide.
+For a detailed explanation on how to use or create a cron expression, [this](https://crontogo.com/blog/the-complete-guide-to-cron/) is a handy guide. :notebook:

 ### Running the Application :rocket: